mtumilowicz/js-nodejs-websocket-workshop/README.md

             * SHA-1 hash:
             `0xb3 0x7a 0x4f 0x2c 0xc0 0x62 0x4f 0x16 0x90 0xf6 0x46 0x06 0xcf 0x38 0x59 0x45 0xb2 0xbe 0xc4 0xea`
             * base64-encoded "s3pPLMBiTxaQ9kYGzzhZRbK+xOo="
+    * |origin| - if the server does not validate the origin, it will accept connections from anywhere
+    * If the server does not wish to accept this connection, it MUST return an appropriate HTTP error code (e.g., 403 Forbidden) and abort the WebSocket handshake
+    * the server considers the WebSocket connection to be established and that the WebSocket connection is in the OPEN state and at this point, the server may begin sending (and receiving) data
 1. The client MUST validate the server's response as follows:
     * If the status code received from the server is not 101, the client handles the response per HTTP procedures
         * In particular, the client might perform authentication if it receives a 401 status code;